Get insider access

 ION Pathfinder 280

 Depending on your listening habits, you may prefer either the SOUNDBOKS (Gen. 3) or the ION Pathfinder 280.
-With its default settings enabled, the SOUNDBOKS can produce a deep, thumpy, and rumbling low-bass.
+With its default settings enabled, the SOUNDBOKS can produce a deep, thumpy, and rumbling low bass.
 It can get louder than the ION and features two XLR ports to connect an external microphone, guitar, DJ mixer, or other instruments to the speaker.
 The ION is smaller and more portable thanks to its built-in telescopic handle and wheels.
 It also has less compression present at max volume, resulting in cleaner audio at louder volume levels, and has better directivity, resulting in a more natural-sounding soundstage.

 Monster Rockin' Roller 270X

-The SOUNDBOKS (Gen. 3) is a bit better speaker than the Monster Rockin' Roller 270X.
+The SOUNDBOKS (Gen. 3) is a better speaker than the Monster Rockin' Roller 270X.
 The SOUDNBOKS can produce a deeper, thumpier, low-bass than the Monster.
 It gets significantly louder and features two XLR ports to connect an external microphone, guitar, DJ mixer, or other instruments to the speaker.
 However, the Monster is smaller, making it more portable.
 It has a longer-lasting battery life and offers a wider and more open-sounding soundstage.
-It features radio capabilities too and a Qi wireless charging pad to charge your Qi-compatible devices.
+It features radio capabilities, too, and a Qi wireless charging pad to charge your Qi-compatible devices.

 + Show more